-- The rate of gastroenteritis presentations to sentinel GPs and EDs decreased in the past week. - Rotavirus notifications to the Department of Health and norovirus detections at PathWest remained stable in the past week.
+- The rate of gastroenteritis presentations to sentinel GPs decreased and presentations to EDs remained stable in the past week. - Rotavirus notifications to the Department of Health increased in the past week and norovirus detections at PathWest remained stable.

 Other vaccine-preventable diseases